ably/ably-ui/README.md

 yarn add @ably/ably-ui
 ```

-To attach the imported javascript from the `Core` module to the `window` object:
+To attach the imported Javascript from the `Core` module to the `window` object:

 ```js
 import "@ably/ably-ui/core/scripts";